Data Ingestion Overview

 A number of built-in parsers exist that are built-in to LogScale and automatically available, these include parsers for syslog, key-value and JSON formats.
 For ingesting third-party data, LogScale supports a number of packages that include parsers, dashboards, and corresponding widgets and alerts.

-These packages provide integration with 3rd-party system and enable you to ingest and parse data without having to write a custom parser.
+These packages provide integration with 3rd-party systems and enable you to ingest and parse data without having to write a custom parser.
 Those parsers normalize ingested data to the CrowdStrike Parsing Standard (CPS, or more commonly referred to as Pa-Sta), a common set of fields that allows for data from different third-party systems such as firewalls or security systems to be normalized so that they can be queried in a consistent and common form.
+These packages and their respective parsers can be found in LogScale's Package Marketplace, where the available options are organized first by vendor, then by application or platform.
+These packages and their parsers have been built by CrowdStrike to reliably ingest data into LogScale for quick and easy processing.

 Built-in Parsers